-Make a big batch, and your house will smell like heaven.
-Pure, unadulterated, 100 percent spicy, homemade apple cider deliciousness.
+Throw together a big batch, and your house will smell like heaven.
+Pure, unadulterated, homemade cider deliciousness.

-If you’re having a party this fall, Homemade Apple Cider is an easy warm autumn beverage you can make ahead.
-And it’s so much better than anything store bought.
-Emphasis on the easy.
+If you’re having a party this fall season, this is an easy comforting beverage you can make ahead of time.
+Not to mention, it is so much better than anything store-bought apple cider you could buy.

 The only thing you might need to pick up at the store is some whole spices.
 I like to purchase whole spices in bulk – I often find them at Mediterranean or Middle Eastern groceries, or you can even purchase them online.